Konami‘s Antarctic Adventure was first released on the MSX in 1983 in Japan – coming to Europe and North America later, in 1984.

 The movement of the penguin takes some getting used to.
 You have to gain speed by missing obstacles, and re-gain your lost momentum if you hit anything.
 Once you do get the hang of it, though, you’ll probably have no problem completing the first batch of stages – Antarctic Adventure isn’t particularly challenging.
 You can catch fish for bonus points, but other than dodging seals and cracks in the ice there’s not much else to do.

 Antarctic Adventure is fondly remembered by older gamers, but doesn’t have much in terms of substance.
-And the game never ends: when you complete a stage you continue on and on at an increasing difficulty.
-I wonder what the furthest anyone has ever got in the game…
+And the game never ends: when you complete a stage you continue on and on at an increasing difficulty level.
+I wonder what the furthest anyone has ever gotten in the game?

 A sequel – called Penguin Adventure followed in 1986.